auino/virtualphone/README.md

 python3 virtualphone.py
 ```

-If you need to run the software quickly, you can disable loading the contacts at boot by adding the command line argument `--quick`.

 If your SIM card has PIN enabled, you'll need to disable it (see [this post](https://developer.gemalto.com/threads/unlock-sim-require-pin-code) for further information).

 ### Available commands ###